bhattadka/Brick-Breaker-Game-using-Java/README.md

 # Brick-Breaker-Game-using-Java

 Welcome to the Brick Breaker Game repository!
 This project is a classic brick-breaker game implemented in Java.
-The game includes features like multiple levels, game won/lost conditions, and a dynamic interface.
+The game includes features like  game won/lost conditions , scoreboard and a dynamic interface.

 ## Table of Contents